 Lots of people join in with meat-free Monday, but why not try to eat veggie or pescatarian meals half the week for a few weeks to see how you get on?
 You never know, everyone could end up enjoying the meat-free meals more!

 If the whole family loves risotto, leave out your usual chicken and cook up our salmon risotto with courgette and lemon, which you can make in a flash in one of our pressure cookers.
 If you want to steer clear of fish as well, our butternut squash and chilli risotto would be a great alternative with a real kick.

 You can be clever with how you can still include the flavours of meat in your meals too.
-If your family loves the smoky taste of bacon, replicate that with smoked paprika and black treacle in our veggie Boston baked beans recipe.
-Use one of our non-stick saucepans, and you don’t need to worry about how sticky that treacle is - washing up will still be a breeze!
+If your family loves the smoky taste of bacon, replicate that with smoked paprika and black treacle in these veggie Boston baked beans recipe.

 Be Mindful of Balance

 The average kid doesn’t need to diet, but it’s still important to be mindful of just how much sugar, carbs and fat the whole family is eating.
 Children don’t need to know you’re thinking about this, but you can help them to have a healthy relationship with food by showing them how to enjoy a balanced diet.

 Try to make filling protein and fresh fruit and veg a bigger part of their meals than carbs and foods with a high fat content, and encourage them to go for snacks like carrot sticks or slices of cooked chicken breast instead of chocolate or crisps.

 Ditch pasta and curry sauces in jars too, as these can be packed full of hidden sugar and salt.
 Something like our easy avocado spaghetti is a fab alternative, as the sauce is gorgeously creamy but full of goodness.